nes-lab/shepherd/hardware/cape_v2.5e/Readme.md

 - header to interface SBC as SMD?
 - NOTE: PI5 is the hardest part to place & source (but has to be replaced anyway)
+- Target-Connector is more useful right-angled, there are two versions:
+  - `-RA`: SMD, right angle, Double the price
+  - `-EM2`: Edge-mount, needs paste on both sides, even pricier than `-RA`
+  - maybe it is cheaper to just plug in an interface PCB with a second connector to get the same result
+- P2 Connector for external triggering & signaling has no real use-case
+- describe P3 on PCB -> sync-port

 ## Target Pin Def